-You can access and download these summary fact sheets on https://projects.eose.org/skills/
+You can access and download these summary fact sheets on www.eose.org

-SPECIAL FOCUS ON YEAR 2020, BEGINNING OF THE COVID-19
+SPECIAL FOCUS ON THE YEAR 2020, POTENTIAL IMPACTS OF THE PANDEMIC

 This section looks in detail at the year 2020 with a view to identifying what may have changed as a result of the Covid pandemic.
 There are some clear changes in characteristics and trends in 2020 when compared with the previous year.